dcdunkan/manjeri-attendance/README.txt

 [ ] extra verifications for auth in server routes
 [ ] verify if the attendance is marked/edited/deleted within the allowed time period (last 7 days) [ ] drizzle transactions / batch operations
+[ ] Make all the DB transactions abstractions & repositories [ ] Confirm whether form validations are enough